BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages.md

 | payload byte count | 4 bytes | unsigned integer<sup>[(LE)](/protocol/misc/endian/little)</sup> | The size of the payload.
 The total max size of any message is `268,435,456` bytes (256 MiB), and the header for a message is always 24 bytes, therefore the max value of the payload byte count is `268,435,432` bytes, while the min value is zero (indicating no additional payload). |
 | payload checksum | 4 bytes | byte array<sup>[(BE)](/protocol/misc/endian/big)</sup> | The message checksum is the first 4 bytes of a double-sha256 hash of the payload. |
 | payload | variable | message-specific | See [message types](#message-types) for links to message-specific page, which describe the payload for each message. |

+See [Example Message](#example-message) for a concrete example of this with a message that does not contain an extended payload.

 ### Net Magic